Grandma’s Homemade Sandwich Bread: A Fresh Take on a Family Favorite

 2. Add the Flour

-- Add flour one cup at a time, mixing well after each addition.
+• Add in 3 cups of flour one cup at a time, mixing well after each addition.
+Slowly add in the remaining flour in 1/3 cup increments.

-- If using a KitchenAid with a dough hook, mix on low until the dough forms a ball and pulls away from the sides.
+• If using a KitchenAid with a dough hook, mix on low until the dough forms a ball and pulls away from the sides- about 5 minutes.

-- If kneading by hand, mix with a wooden spoon until the dough is shaggy, then knead for about 8-10 minutes until smooth and elastic.
+• If kneading by hand, mix with a wooden spoon or dough whisk, until a slightly sticky dough forms, then knead for about 10 minutes until smooth and elastic.

 3. First Rise